About the Hospice

 The Hospice's aim is to help improve the quality of life for patients and their families at any stage of the patient's illness.
 They support those with a terminal diagnosis or who's illness has become life-limiting.
 The majority of patients seen by the service have advanced cancer, but they support many with neurological diseases such as motor neurone disease, those with advanced HIV disease and advancing respiratory, cardiac and renal disease.

 The Hospice itself includes fifteen in-patient beds, bereavement support and advice as well as psychosocial and family support to patients and their families.
-They provide palliative care in the comfort of your home, as well as advice and support through our Wellbeing and Therapy centre.
-This includes respite care and complementary therapies which supported by a Hairdressing Salon, private therapy spaces and Art Room.
-All Hospice services are free of charge.
+They provide palliative care in the comfort of your home, as well as advice and support, which also includes respite care and complementary therapies.

 Referral into the service can be made by any healthcare professional and for patients, at home, it is with the agreement of their GP.